 - 15 Frequently Asked Questions

-Since the first introduction of the then Tribord Easybreath mask, there have been some improvements made.
+Since the first introduction of the then Tribord Easybreath full-face mask, there have been some improvements made.
 The most significant was to use a hypoallergenic silicone skirt.
 A skirt is the soft silicone strip that seals the mask against your face.

-Other improvements include better air circulation inside the mask through improved air valves.
+Other improvements include better air circulation inside the full-face snorkel mask through improved air valves.
 This enables you to breathe more comfortably and also helps with preventing fogging of the goggles when you’re using them.

 When you look online or in a store, you might still find older versions of the mask for sale.
 There’s nothing wrong with those models at all and if you only occasionally go snorkeling and you get a better price on the older models then go for it!

 For most people, it’s the different color choices.
 Just kidding!
 But, as we are talking about colors at this time let’s cover this topic first.
 The mask does come in three different colors:

 - Atoll (turquoise)

 All kidding about color aside, most important, you can breathe naturally.
 What stops many people from making snorkeling their hobby is that they can’t breathe naturally through their nose.
 Even worse, if you rent a traditional mask and snorkel, you end up putting the snorkel mouthpiece into your mouth where you don’t even know how used it before.
 While it is (or should be) cleaned and disinfected, it’s still not a pleasant thought for many.